Resource Guide for 2019 Novel Coronavirus (2019-nCoV), Coronavirus Disease (Covid-19), and the COVID Pandemic

 - LitCOVID - LitCOVID is a curated literature hub for tracking up-to-date scientific information about the 2019 novel Coronavirus.
 It is the most comprehensive resource on the subject, providing a central access to 1120 (and growing) research articles in PubMed.
 The articles are updated daily and are further categorized by different research topics and geographic locations for improved access.

 - WHO Global Research on coronavirus disease (COVID-19) - WHO is gathering the latest international multilingual scientific findings and knowledge on COVID-19.
 The global literature cited in the WHO COVID-19 database is updated daily (Monday through Friday) from searches of bibliographic databases, hand searching, and the addition of other expert-referred scientific articles.
 This database represents a comprehensive multilingual source of current literature on the topic.
 While it may not be exhaustive, new research is added regularly.
+In addition, it supports searching pre-prints from a select group of pre-print repository.

 - Novel Coronavirus (COVID-19): Authoritative and Relevant Resources - ProQuest - To help you better understand and discover the latest on COVID-19, including what it is, how it spreads and ways to keep safe, our editors have hand-selected particularly relevant articles from the most reliable global sources.